 Results

-We found 53, 099 patients (Figure 1), 35 - 99 years old, whereof 61 % were female.
+After application of exclusion criteria, 53, 099 patients (age 35 - 99, 61 % females) were included in the analysis (Figure 1).
 175 (0.33 %) patients died within 90 days and no one was censored before that.
 The unadjusted cumulative 90-day survival was 99.7 % (95 % CI: 99.6 - 99.7).

-Some characteristics of the study population are presented in Table 2.
+Characteristics of the study population are presented in Table 2.
 26 % of all patients had at least one pre-surgery comorbidity according to CCI, and 48 % according to ECI.
 The proportion of patients with ASA class 3 was 18 %.
 Most individual comorbidities were more common among patients who died.

 Table 2: Baseline demographics.
 CCI/ECI = Charlson/Elixhauser comorbidity indices.
 Comorbidities prefixed with ECI are defined by the Elixhauser classification.
 Remaining comorbidities are based on the previously described combination of CCI and ECI.
 Comorbidities recorded for at least one patient who survived 90 days, and one who did not, were modeled as potential predictors.